-These proxy materials and the enclosed proxy card are being furnished in connection with the solicitation of proxies by the Board of Directors of Odetics, Inc., a Delaware corporation, to be voted at the annual meeting of stockholders of Odetics to be held on September 8, 2000 at 10:00 a.m., Pacific Time, or any adjournment or postponement of the annual meeting.
-These proxy materials and the related form of proxy were first mailed to the stockholders of Odetics on or about August 7, 2000.
+These proxy materials and the enclosed proxy card are being furnished in connection with the solicitation of proxies by the Board of Directors of Odetics, Inc., a Delaware corporation, to be voted at the Annual Meeting of Stockholders to be held on September 14, 2001 (the "Annual Meeting") and any adjournment or postponement of the meeting.
+The Annual Meeting will be held at 10:00 a.m., Pacific Time, at the principal executive offices of Odetics located at 1515 South Manchester Avenue, Anaheim, California 92802.
+These proxy materials and the form of proxy were first mailed to the stockholders of Odetics on or about August 20, 2001.